hetthakkar/polly/README.md

 https://user-images.githubusercontent.com/89552657/135091392-ab34da70-89fe-4673-bf68-32c206751b59.mp4

-<h1> 💎 What is Polly Me about? </h1>
+<h1> 💎 What is Poll Me about? </h1>

-Polly Me is an app open for all and developed as part of the CSC 510 Software Engineering Project 1.
+Poll Me is an app open for all and developed as part of the CSC 510 Software Engineering Project 1.
 Want to get the opinion of many people on a certain matter, but haven't found a device that supports a large number of users yet?
-Then Polly Me is the right place for you.
+Then Poll Me is the right place for you.
 This app enables the creation of robust polls that support the use of a large number of users.
 Each host can create their own virtual room where they can publish their questions and share them with a large number of people.
 With pre-built survey templates, different survey types can be created and the results can be viewed by both host and player after answering the question.

 <h1> 📐 Architecture </h1>